Soulknife Rogue: D&D 2024 (5.5e) Optimisation Guide

 • Aasimar (2024): Resistance to necrotic and radiant damage increases your hardiness.
 For celestial revelation, all the options are useful but you usually want to avoid being surrounded by enemies, making flight your best option.
 Use this to throw psychic blades from the relative safety of the skies.
 And you can still hide in the air, popping out from behind trees, buildings and other things.
 It’s also useful outside of combat for accessing awkward places.
 A bit of healing is a decent emergency option too.

 • Halflings (2024): Much easier hiding is great for a rogue, allowing you to hide behind your wizard (or other ranged character of medium size) and jump out with sneak attacks.
 Luck is universally great, but especially good for a class with lots of high risk, high reward rolls like being stealthy, disarming traps, trying to deceive others and attempting to land sneak attacks.
 Brave gives you a little extra resilience which is always handy.
+The only problem is the lack of darkvision.

 • Gnomes (2024): A Forest Gnome’s minor illusion and speak with animals actually work really well for a soulknife as they don’t require spell slots.
 Minor illusion is a cantrip that’s great for distractions and speak with animals can be cast as a ritual for information gathering.
 Gnomish cunning is an excellent durability feature against some very common saving throws.